ndvinh98/GunDetector/README.md

 # GunDetector
 Simple Gun Detector with yolo

-using Tensorflow to build model

-Training with google colab
+Using Tensorflow to build model then training with google colab

-based on this tutorial: https://pbcquoc.github.io/yolo/
+Based on this tutorial: https://pbcquoc.github.io/yolo/

 demo